View Commonly Asked Questions Below:

 How do I know if I have a case?

-Because it is very often that an injured person, whether it be physically or legally, in unaware of the law and how the particular issues within their case relate to the law, the only way for us to help you know if you have a case is to contact us.
+Contact us if you are injured and are unsure of the law and how your particular issues may relate to the law.
+The only way for us to help you is to contact us.

 Please call us today at 772-600-2648 for your free consultation.

 Who is responsible for my lost wages in a personal injury case?